 That’s true and the Japanese Americans fought too hard for it.
 When you received the redress money what was your feeling when you got it?
 Did it mean something to you or what did that mean to you when you got the apology?

 To me, it wasn’t enough.
 It was a token gesture.
 It was something that was misused.
 You know “arigatai,” you know we thought, well that was something.
 It was a token but how can you put monetary value on what they did to all of us you know?
 I’m not saying we should have gotten more but it just wasn’t, it wasn’t the right way or the right way to say it for what they did.
 It just wasn’t right.
 It didn’t settle my feeling that that’s not enough.
 Not enough not in a monetary way, but how can you forgive that?
 So many lives were affected by that.
 People, mentally and physically and I just I felt that it was OK for some people who really needed that money even because it wasn’t enough.
 What I thought wasn’t, it was just a token.
 And I can’t say it should have been three times that amount.
-But I can’t put the monetary value of that in all of that but I just it just wasn’t it didn’t settle so because “oh great I don’t buy me a car” and just flip it because they’re doing OK.
+But I can’t put the monetary value of that in all of that but I just didn’t settle so because “Oh great I don’t buy me a car” and just flip it because they’re doing OK.
 You know there’s some people just struggled and the majority of it got all over it.
 We did alright.
-I mean it’s just something that says we’re not down on the ground having people step on us we were just able to get back on our feet and do things, but it’s just the thought of it should not have happened and what they did for us afterwards thinking this is going to be our token apology.
+I mean it’s just something that says we’re not down on the ground having people step on us we were just able to get back on our feet and do things, but it’s just the thought of it should not have happened, and what they did for us afterwards thinking this is going to be our token apology.
 It wasn’t.
 No it wasn’t.

 Did it affect your oldest brother in any way?